 Dividend Payout Ratio vs. Cash Dividend Payout Ratio

-In this post the Dividend Payout Ratio and the Cash Dividend Payout Ratio are compared to find out which is better at providing pertinent information to differentiate between various dividend paying companies.
+In this post we are comparing the Dividend Payout Ratio and the Cash Dividend Payout Ratio in order to find out which is better at providing pertinent information to differentiate between dividend paying companies.

 Dividend paying companies make decisions based on priorities and needs of the company.
-They can return money to shareholders, reinvest for growth, pay off debt, or increase cash balances.
-We’re going to compare two ratios and how they succeed or fail in providing us the best information to make wise investment choices.
+They have several options including returning money to shareholders, reinvesting for growth, paying off debt, or increasing cash balances.
+We’re going to compare two dividend ratios and how they succeed or fail in providing us the best information to make wise investment choices.

-This tells you how much of the company’s accounting profits are being given back to shareholders in the form of dividends.
+This tells us how much of the company’s accounting profits are being given back to shareholders in the form of dividends.
 This is the most often used and quoted ratio.

 Payout Ratio Calculation

 Payout ratio = Total Dividends Paid / Net Income